 Up to $25,000 is available from Minimum Viable Product to help NSW technology SMEs conduct market research and test their business model with consumers.

 Minimum Viable Product

-Successful Minimum Viable Product applicants receive matched funding of up to 50% of approved project costs to a maximum of $25,000 to develop a concept or prototype and assess market fit.
+A Minimum Viable Product Grant is a matched funding grant up to 50% of approved project costs, to a maximum of $25,000.

 - Have a completed proof of concept (e.g. prototype completed)

 - Have an ABN registered in NSW and be based in NSW

 - Hold IP or the rights to commercialise

 - Have a potential business customer or business channel to market

 - Have a scalable solution that can be deployed to multiple customers

 - Demonstrate that 80% of development costs will occur in NSW